Updated March 31, 2026

 - Commercial auto liability minimums in Ohio are $25,000/$50,000/$25,000 if a beauty business uses a covered vehicle for mobile services or supply runs.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for salon suites and rented commercial spaces.
+- Most commercial leases in Ohio require proof of general liability coverage, which matters for salon suites and rented commercial spaces.

 - Beauty professionals should confirm whether a policy includes general liability and professional liability, since salons, suites, and independent setups may need both.